Michaelangel007/easing/README.md

 There will be a test. :)

-Since that Wikipedia page is so badly written and will probably just confuse you more then it helps, the only take-away you need is this:
+Since that Wikipedia page is so badly written -- and will probably just confuse you more then it helps -- the only take-away you need is this:

 * _Reparameterization ... is the process of deciding and defining the parameters necessary for a ... specification._